12 footballers who got to work with their sons: Cruyff, Rivaldo, Maldini…

 Having left Arsenal at 17, Lee joined his father for the first time at Watford, where Gary was the head of the youth department.

-Lee played under his father at Yeovil and Bristol City, and is now manager at Ashton Gate, recently leading them to a famous victory over Manchester United.
+Lee played under his father at Yeovil and Bristol City, and later managed at Ashton Gate, even leading City to a famous victory over Manchester United.
+Lee is now Sunderland boss.

 A father and son who are both Milan legends, Paolo also captained Italy under the management of his father at the 1998 World Cup.

-In a great family football shame, Paolo’s first son Christian failed to make the grade at Milan, and now lines up for Serie C club Racing Fondi.
-Sixteen-year-old Daniel Maldini, however, is still among the ranks at the San Siro.
+In a great family football shame, Paolo’s first son Christian failed to make the grade at Milan, and now lines up for Serie C club Pro Sesto.
+But 20-year-old Daniel Maldini is now part of the first-team squad at San Siro, where his father Paolo is currently the technical director.